-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Personal items in your room at a hospital or a skilled nursing facility, such as a telephone or a television. ✓ Private room in a hospital.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Private room in a hospital.
 Covered only when medically necessary.
 Purchase or rental of home use pulse oximetry equipment and supplies.
-These supplies may be available under the Over-the-Counter benefit Reversal of sterilization procedures and or non- prescription contraceptive supplies. ~ Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
-Routine dental care, such as cleanings, fillings or dentures. \checkmark Radial keratotomy, LASIK surgery, and other low vision aids. \checkmark Services considered not reasonable and necessary, according to Original Medicare standards ✓ Vein Procedures Vein procedures are only covered when performed at an accredited vein clinic or facility.
+These supplies may be available under the Over-the-Counter benefit Reversal of sterilization procedures and or non- prescription contraceptive supplies.
+Not covered under any condition Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
+Radial keratotomy, LASIK surgery, and other low vision aids.
+Not covered under any condition Services considered not reasonable and necessary, according to Original Medicare standards Not covered under any condition Vein Procedures Vein procedures are only covered when performed at an accredited vein clinic or facility.

-Exclusions and Limitations for Delta Dental Medicare
+Exclusions and Limitations for Paramount Dental